BRITT S. PARIS

 Picture

-Britt S. Paris is a critical informatics scholar studying how groups build, use, and understand information systems according to their values, and how these systems influence evidentiary standards and political action.
-She is currently thinking about new Internet infrastructures and current debates over artificial intelligence-generated information objects.
-Previously, she has published work on Internet infrastructure projects, digital labor, and civic data, analyzed through the lenses of critical, feminist, and de-colonial theory.
+Britt S. Paris is a critical informatics scholar studying the political economy of information infrastructure, as it relates to evidentiary standards and political action.
+Previously, she has published work on Internet infrastructure projects, artificial intelligence-generated information objects, digital labor, and civic data, analyzed through the lenses of science and technology studies, political economy, cultural studies, and social epistemology.
+Paris' research, teaching, and service are interconnected and emphasize the following themes:

-She has her MA in Media Studies from the New School in New York City and her PhD in Information Studies from the University of California, Los Angeles.
-She did her postdoctoral research at Data & Society Research Institute and remains affiliated there.
+Paris has her MA in Media Studies from the New School in New York City and her PhD in Information Studies from the University of California, Los Angeles.
+She is an alumni of Data & Society Research Institute.
 She joined the faculty at Rutgers University as an Assistant Professor in the Department of Library and Information Science in Fall 2019.
+She was promoted to Associate Professor in Spring 2025.
+As of Spring 2026, she is a fellow with AI Now.

 Creative Commons License